Experimental review on Majorana zero-modes in hybrid nanowires

+The formation of Majorana zero-mode is a conclusion of phase transition with the change in band topology.
+We can use a less rigid ``bottom-up" picture for the semiconductor-superconductor hybrid system to help understand how the Majorana zero-modes are established.

-In the above section, we have learned semiconductor-superconductor hybrid nanowire is a possible Majorana platform.
-To create Majorana zero-modes in such a system, semiconductor nanowires, with a large spin-orbit interaction, should be electronically contacted to superconductors [see the scanning electron microscope image of a typical device in Fig.~\ref{Fig2}(c)].
+In the above section, we have learned that a semiconductor-superconductor hybrid nanowire is a possible Majorana platform.
+In order to create Majorana zero-modes in such a system, semiconductor nanowires with large spin-orbit interactions need to be electronically contacted to superconductors [see the scanning-electron-microscope image of a typical device in Fig.~\ref{Fig2}(c)].
 Besides the spin-orbit field, an external magnetic field (from a ferromagnet or a coil) is also required to break the time-reversal symmetry.
 If the external magnetic field is (at least partly) orthogonal to the spin-orbit field, a helical gap can be opened around $\mu=0$, with $\mu$ the semiconductor chemical potential.
 Practically, $\mu$ can be tuned by electric gates near the nanowire.
-If the Zeeman energy $V_z$ fulfills $V_z \geq \sqrt{\mu^2+\Delta^{\prime2}}$, Majorana zero-modes can emerge at the end of the wire, with $\Delta^{\prime}$ the induced gap [Fig.~\ref{Fig2}(b)].
+For a single-channel nanowire, if the Zeeman energy $V_z$ fulfills $V_z \geq \sqrt{\mu^2+\Delta^{\prime2}}$, Majorana zero-modes can emerge at the end of the wire, with $\Delta^{\prime}$ the induced gap [Fig.~\ref{Fig2}(b)].
 A tunneling probe (a normal metal in most cases) with a moderate opaqueness is contacted to the system to detect the formed Majorana zero-modes.

 Amidst the Majorana ingredients, the superconducting proximity effect plays a critical role in the engineered topological superconductors.
 It allows the BCS wavefunction to ``leak" out the superconductor into a non-superconducting material in its close vicinity, with some inherited properties of the hosting materials.
-Since the proximity effect in low-dimension systems always appears along with the formation of Andreev bound states, which have a deep connection to Majorana bound states, we will first elaborate Andreev bound states in-depth below.
+Since the proximity effect in low-dimension systems always appears along with the formation of Andreev bound states, which have a deep connection to Majorana bound states, we will first elaborate on Andreev bound states in-depth below.